crsz20/Tranquil-AI/README.md

 `Health location(s) that may be of help to you:`<br>
 `Texas Institute of Orthopedic Surgery & Sports Medicine`<br>
 `815 Ira E Woods Ave #100, Grapevin, TX 75061, United States`

+## What's next for Tranquil.ai
+Creating a GUI to make it more accessible to clients.